garageScript/curriculum/js0/js0.md

 JS0 - Foundations of JavaScript

 Why are we learning JS?
 Only language that lets you do everything - Build web/mobile apps, image processing, scripting, Machine Learning, etc.

-Foundation: (ask theseu over and over again)
+Foundation: (ask these over and over again)
 = left stores right.
 a = 5
 a?

 Primitive data(don’t worry about it):
 Six Primitive Types:

 Number
 Primitive data(don’t worry about it):

-Stringer ur not String
+String
 Boolean
 Null
 Undefined